simonw/llm/docs/usage.md

     llm 'More names' --continue

-This will re-send the prompts and responses for the previous conversation.
-Note that this can add up quickly in terms of tokens, especially if you are using more expensive models.
+This will re-send the prompts and responses for the previous conversation as part of the call to the language model.
+Note that this can add up quickly in terms of tokens, especially if you are using expensive models.

-To continue a conversation that is not the most recent one, use the `--chat <id>` option:
+`--continue` will automatically use the same model as the conversation that you are continuing, even if you omit the `-m/--model` option.

-    llm 'More names' --chat 2
+To continue a conversation that is not the most recent one, use the `--cid/--conversation <id>` option:

-You can find these chat IDs using the `llm logs` command.
+    llm 'More names' --cid 01h53zma5txeby33t1kbe3xk8q

-Note that this feature only works if you have been logging your previous conversations to a database, having run the `llm init-db` command described below.
+You can find these conversation IDs using the `llm logs` command.

 ## Using with a shell